Len Rawle: Early life

-Leonard George Rawle was born in Tonypandy, South Wales on 4 January 1938 to grocery store manager father Thomas Leslie (Les) Rawle and mother Edith, who was a pianist and singer.
+Leonard George Rawle was born in Tonypandy, South Wales to Thomas Leslie (Les) Rawle, a grocery store manager, and Edith, a pianist and singer.
 Rawle learned the piano at the age of four.
 He also played the recorder and violin at school.
 In 1945, Rawle took his first piano music examinations at the London College of Music in Cardiff, before setting his sights on the organ after initially hearing Sandy MacPherson playing the organ at the Methodist Central Hall, Tonypandy.

 In 1948, the family moved to South Ruislip.
 Rawle attended Lady Banks Junior School before going to the Bourne Secondary School.
 He continued to have music lessons from Martin David at the Guildhall School of Music, and participated in local concerts and festivals, such as at the Ealing Music Festival, judged by Antony Hopkins.
 Upon reaching piano grade 8, Rawle was then eligible to study organ playing.
-He practiced the organ at St Pauls Church in Ruislip Manor.
+He practised the organ at St Paul's Church in Ruislip Manor.

 In 1959, his parents installed the UK's first residence organ in the purpose built family home, named Wurlitzer Lodge, on Doncaster Drive in Northolt.
-The installation of the Wurlitzer organ, which originated from the Granada Theatre Wandsworth, was complete on 30 October 1960, when an opening concert took place.
+The installation of the Wurlitzer organ, which originated from the Granada Theatre, Wandsworth, was complete on 30 October 1960, when an opening concert took place.

 Rawle's father, Les, was responsible for tuning and maintaining the Christie Organ in the Regal, Edmonton.
 When the Regal closed, the management offered Les the organ, which in turn was donated to the American Theatre Organ Society and installed in the Memorial Hall, Barry, South Wales; Rawle often played there.